-I used to eat at Indian eateries – a ton.
+I used to eat at – a ton.
 Not the opulent, pearl-trimmed, very small dishes kind, yet the little opening in the divider spots, the kind with perpetually changing menus and shoddy plastic cutlery.
 Samosas were better eaten hot off a napkin, baked more delectable when I could really see the oven.
 Yet, the luxurious places still called, their extravagant water cups glimmering in the sun when I cruised by, their calfskin supported stalls heaped with smooth pads, radiating extravagance and solace, the ideal spot to wait after a rich and fulfilling dinner.

 One Saturday, amid a long, hunger-prompting walk, Joe and I arrived before one of the luxurious spots.
 “I’m starving,” I said.
 “Need we go here?”

 - Caring for Your Persian Cat’s Fur in Winter

 - Oracle loses massive fair use case against Google, Android

 - How to Prepare For A Burial Service

 - Samsung Galaxy S7 edge: Worth every penny it demands